The Context Bloat Problem

 If you perform these operations multiple times during a planning phase, you’ve eaten 70% of your context window before the agent has written a single line of code.

-Context Mode operates at the MCP protocol layer—not as a CLI output filter or cloud analytics dashboard.
+Context Mode operates as an MCP server using stdio transport.
 Raw data stays in a sandboxed subprocess and never enters your context window.

 - Privacy-first: No telemetry, no cloud sync, no usage tracking, no account required